-- 2016/17 IDP credibility score: 74.9% - Status of District Growth & Development Plan: - King Cetshwayo DGDP has been developed and adopted. - The implementation processes and structures are being set in place. - o DGDP to be reviewed to be in line with reviewed and adopted PGDS/P. - o Gap analysis undertaken on 09/12/2016 at District Planners Forum. - PGDP/DGDP/IDP alignment session held on 18/04/2017 under auspices of Provincial Planning Commission. - DGDP review process to be concluded by November 2017. - IDP Co-ordination and / municipal strategic planning challenges: - Continuous stakeholder buy-in and participation will be required to ensure the implementation of the DGDP. - o DPSS support Local Municipalities with GIS, town planning and IDP development. - Local Municipalities however do not all honor their financial contributions towards DPSS.
+- 2016/17 IDP credibility score: 65.83% - Status of District Growth & Development Plan: - King Cetshwayo DGDP has been developed and adopted. - The implementation processes and structures are being set in place. - DGDP to be reviewed to be in line with reviewed and adopted PGDS/P. - Gap analysis undertaken on 09/12/2016 at District Planners Forum. - PGDP/DGDP/IDP alignment session held on 18/04/2017 under auspices of Provincial Planning Commission. - DGDP review process to be concluded by November 2017. - IDP Co-ordination and/municipal strategic planning challenges: - LM does not all honor their financial contributions towards DPSS.